Monasteries of Ladakh

 There are many monasteries, or gompas, to explore while in Ladakh.
 These monasteries, built in traditional Tibetan architectural style, are generally complexes that comprise temples, assembly halls, courtyards, stupas, libraries, and the living quarters of monks.

 The monasteries in Leh are usually a few kilometers outside the town.
 Leh serves as a gateway to these monasteries.
 Some monasteries are further off.
 All our tours include visits to some of Ladakh monasteries.
-We also have a Spiritual Tour of Ladakh, which specifically explores this facet of Ladakh with visits to monasteries as well as sessions with traditional healers such as a shaman and an amchi.
+We also have a Spiritual Tour of Ladakh, which specifically explores this facet of Ladakh with visits to monasteries as well as sessions with traditional healers such as shamans and amchi.

 Map of the Monasteries in Ladakh